 We will start with the word Fund.

 A Fund is a sum of money saved or made available for a particular purpose.

 We have seen several types of funds - like the corpus fund, apartment association fund etc.

-A *mutual fund* is a pool of money from numerous investors who wish to save or make money just like you.
+A Mutual Fund is a pool of money from numerous investors who wish to save or make money just like you.

 Companies called Asset Management Companies (AMC) manage mutual fund schemes.

-There are three asset classes into which mutual funds invests.
+Broadly speaking, there are three asset classes into which mutual funds invests.

 1. Equities (such as Shares, F&O etc)